-- 1.25.
+- 1.34.
 The Guidelines are used regularly and systematically when the European Union and its Member States are seeking recognition and maintenance of the pest- or disease-free status of the European Union and/or certain parts of it for the purpose of export.
-The WTO SPS provisions and relevant guidelines are also taken into account when the European Union negotiates SPS provisions with other trade partners (free trade agreements or other sanitary/phytosanitary agreements). - 1.26.
+The WTO SPS provisions and relevant guidelines are also taken into account when the European Union negotiates SPS provisions with other trade partners (free trade agreements or other sanitary/phytosanitary agreements). - 1.35.
 The Guidelines, together with the specific OIE and IPPC standards, are generally considered as a good and clear basis for negotiations with trading partners on market access related issues, although on many occasions the procedure turned out to be slow and cumbersome.
 The European Union's experience is that the expedited process described under chapter IV of the guidelines is rarely used by some Members.
-In addition, the entire procedure for establishing pest and disease-free areas needs to be repeated after every outbreak, even when it is an outbreak of the same disease under similar circumstances.
+In addition, the entire procedure for establishing pest and disease-free areas needs to be repeated after every outbreak, even when it is an outbreak of the same disease under similar circumstances. - 1.36.
+The European Union is of the view that the guidelines do not need modification/improvement.
+Instead, what is required is their appropriate implementation by all Members.